A2 milk: United States

 In August 2003, as part of a new focus on overseas markets following the death of its founders, A2 Corporation exclusively licensed patent and trademark rights to US-based Ideasphere Incorporated (ISI) to market milk with predominantly A2 protein products in North America under its a2 and a2 MILK brands.
 ISI had paid A2 $500,000 in license fees by the end of 2004.
 ISI acquired Twinlab in September 2003, followed by another string of acquisitions in the dietary supplement market.
-In June 2005, ISI and A2 Corporation agreed to form a joint venture, A2 Milk Company LLC; A2 Corporation invested $400,000, and ISI assigned the license agreement to the new company.
+In June 2005, ISI and A2 Corporation agreed to form a joint venture, A2 Milk Company LLC.
+A2 Corporation invested $400,000, and ISI assigned the license agreement to the new company.

-In April 2007, A2 Corporation announced a deal in which the joint venture would license rights to the Original Foods Company, whose branding the milk with predominantly A2 protein product would carry, and in which the product would be sold in several midwestern states through the Hy-Vee supermarket chain under the a2 and a2 MILK brands.
+In April 2007, A2 Corporation licensed rights to the Original Foods Company, whose branding the milk with predominantly A2 protein product would carry, and in which the product would be sold in several midwestern states through the Hy-Vee supermarket chain under the a2 and a2 MILK brands.

-In A2 Corporation's 2009 Annual Report, the company announced that the joint venture had regained all rights to the US market through a settlement with the Original Foods Company, and that "The US dairy milk market remains intensely competitive and continues to be a major challenge."
+In 2009, A2 Corporation regained all rights to the US market through a settlement with the Original Foods Company, and announced that "The US dairy milk market remains intensely competitive and continues to be a major challenge."
 In 2010, A2 Corporation bought out all but less than 1% of ISI's share in the joint venture.

+Braum's, a chain of dairy and fast-food stores found mostly in the American Southwest, independently developed a herd of A2 cattle at its primary farm in Tuttle, Oklahoma over a period of 12 years.
+Since 2020, the company exclusively sells A2 milk to consumers and also uses it in other dairy products, such as ice cream and cheese.

 United Kingdom

 A2 Corporation formed a joint venture with a major British milk supplier, Müller Wiseman Dairies, in November 2011 to process, market, and sell its milk with predominantly A2 protein products in Britain and Ireland.
 In June 2014, the a2 Milk Company reported it had 20 dedicated farms supplying milk for processing in the UK.
 In its first year, the milk recorded £1 million in sales through 1,000 stores.
-On 1 January 2014, the a2 Milk Company exited its joint venture with Müller Wiseman Dairies by acquiring MWD's stake for a "nominal" amount.
+In January 2014, the a2 Milk Company exited its joint venture with Müller Wiseman Dairies by acquiring MWD's stake for a "nominal" amount.

 In October 2019, the a2 Milk Company announced that it had decided to "discontinue a2 milk in the UK" and its products would only be available until the end of November 2019.